dlparker/mic_example/remote/README.md

 This program reads data from the microphone and sends it to a python server over TCP.
-The program runs 5 loops, and on each loop it makes a connection to the server, then read data from the mic for 5 seconds, and as it reads it sends it to the server.
+The program runs 5 loops, and on each loop it makes a connection to the server, then reads data from the mic for 5 seconds, and as it reads it sends it to the server.
 The server treats the new connection as a signal to start recording the data in a new .WAV file, and it closes the file when the connection drops.
 The sample rate for the mic read is set in src/main.cpp.
 This value is sent to the